MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar-build.md

 ms.date: 9/1/2020
 ---

-# How to build and test a custom grammar
+# How to compile and test a custom grammar

 Describes how to use KESM to build a MAKES index on a win-x64 machine using the example data provided in the "Create custom MAKES index" how-to guides.